How to restore a ring finger after a compound fracture. Developing fingers after a fracture

 • T-shaped, etc.

 Subperiosteal fracture of the phalanx of the finger is a separate type of fracture, occurring almost exclusively in children.
 It refers to closed fractures.
-Due to the soft and flexible periosteum, the force of impact falls on the underlying dense compact substance.
-As a result, a crack appears in a compact substance, and the periosteum remains intact.
-These fractures are more difficult to diagnose but easier to treat because they fuse more quickly, do not form a callus, and do not require fragment reposition ( return of bone fragments to their original physiological position).
+Due to the soft and flexible periosteum, the impact force falls on the underlying dense compact substance.
+As a result, a crack appears in the compact substance, but the periosteum remains intact.
+Such fractures are more difficult to diagnose, but easier to treat, since they heal more quickly, do not form callus, and do not require repositioning of fragments ( return of bone fragments to their original physiological position).

-Symptoms of a finger fracture are generally identical to fractures of other localizations.
-They are conditionally divided into probable signs of a fracture and reliable.
+Symptoms of a finger fracture are generally identical to fractures in other locations.
+They are conventionally divided into probable signs of a fracture and reliable ones.

 Possible signs of a fracture include: